Configuring Single Sign-On (SSO) with SAML or OIDC

 Once testing is successful:

-- Toggle the Enable SSO (at top) switch to ON
+- Toggle the Enable SSO switch to ON

 Note: Team Owners can always use password login as a backup, even when SSO is enforced.